combatentropy/listenup.js/README.md

 In the rare case it might be too busy just to listen to the body, you can use two arguments.
-The first is a node or a selector, restricting the area listened to.
+The first is a node or selector, restricting the area listened to.

 ```js
 listenup(document.getElementById('area'), {...});  // node